VarthanV/go-notes/error-handling/error-handling.md

 - taking the len of uninitalized string

 Try to reduce edge cases that are hard to test debug or even think about

+## Proactively prevent problems

+- Every pice of data in your software should start life in a valid state

+- Every transformation should leave it in a valid state
+    - Break large programs into small pieces you can understand
+    - hide information to reduce the chance of corruption
+    - avoid clever code and side effects
+    - avoid unsafe operations
+    - assert your invariants
+    - never ignore errors
+    - test , test
+    - never accept input from user or environment without validation